St-Niklaas BESS

 • The inverters will be fitted with noise-damping kits.

-• The installation is designed to comply with the strictest standards of Flemish environmental legislation, ensuring no disturbance to local residents.
+• The installation is designed to comply with the strictest standards of environmental legislation, ensuring no disturbance to local residents.

 How does the noise compare to the highway?